DJOLEARY/Celestial-Ascension/README.md

-# EVO
+# Celestial Ascension
-EVO is a twin stick shooter where you survive as long as possible and score as many points as possible by destroying an ever-increasing swarm of enemies.
+Celestial Ascension is a twin stick shooter where you survive as long as possible and score as many points as possible by destroying an ever-increasing swarm of enemies.

 Build Instructions: